Course Syllabus

 Due:

-- “Your ancestors, your fate” (G. Clark)
+- “Your ancestors, your fate” Links to an external site.
+(G. Clark)

-- "How Poverty Ends" (E. Duflo A. Banerjee)
+- "How Poverty Ends" Links to an external site.
+(E. Duflo A. Banerjee)

-- "Trials and Tribulations" (J. Sachs)
+- "Trials and Tribulations" Links to an external site.
+(J. Sachs)

 Recommended reading:

-- The Great Leveler (W. Scheidel)
+- The Great Leveler Links to an external site.
+(W. Scheidel)

 Great Problem: Energy (Mar 11) with Professor Anne White, MIT